AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/update-expression.md

 ## Overview

 Much like condition expressions builder API, update expressions API in EfficientDynamoDb makes it easy to perform complex updates.
-You don't need to think about reserved words, attribute names escaping and other low-level DynamoDB stuff.
+You don't need to think about reserved words, attribute names escaping, and other low-level DynamoDB stuff.

 ## Getting started